gatis-ozols/ppm_stick/README.md

 The STM32 Workbench project is generated with ST Microelectronics CubeMX (http://www.st.com/en/development-tools/stm32cubemx.html) configuration tool

+The compiled version of program is `Debug/ppm_stick.bin` It can be uploaded to any "Blue pill" board and should work out of the box.

 # Hardware
 * STM32F103C8T6 "Blue pill" development board (http://wiki.stm32duino.com/index.php?title=Blue_Pill);
 * ST-LINK/V2 clone USB programmer;